Robert H. Ozaki

 A culture of innovation was established through empowerment and experimentation; a digital transformation initiative improved connectivity with all constituents, strengthened program evaluation and back-office systems.
 Charitable spending increased significantly and services extended to kamaliʻi up to age 26.
 Clinical services were strengthened.
 New programs were started in youth development, foster care, equine therapy, and emergency shelter.

 Before LT, Bob ran the real estate and agribusiness arm for a diversified corporation publicly traded on the New York and London Stock Exchanges; oversaw a health services company with clinical, insurance, diagnostic, and real estate operations; and cooked at the World Championship Chili contest in the Mojave Desert.
 He helped start a shelter for troubled youth as a VISTA volunteer, was awarded a Silver Anvil Award for excellence by the Public Relations Society of America, and established the investment function at two major institutions.

 Bob was raised in Kuliʻouʻou Valley on Oʻahu beneath the shadow of Kohelepelepe, a mountain which has looked after him all of his life.
 He spent his childhood playing in the wilderness around Kuapa pond when mullet and crab were plentiful and fish hawks filled the sky.

-His association with the Queen started at an early age when he attended Queen Lydia Liliʻuokalani Elementary School.
-He graduated from `Iolani School in the pre-coed age.
-His nomadic journey through college started at Hamline University in Saint Paul, Minnesota and ended at the University of Hawai`i after a detour through Reno, Nevada for commercial flight school.
+Bob graduated from ʻIolani School in the pre-coed age.
+His nomadic journey through college started at Hamline University in Saint Paul, Minnesota and ended at the University of Hawaiʻi after a detour through Reno, Nevada for commercial flight school.
 He pursued graduate study at Faber College.

 Bob and his wife Becky live in Honolulu.
 The family includes three children, three grandchildren, and two dogs.